usbt0p/fuzzy_car/README.md

 </a>

 - [ ] Make car change angle when turning
-- [ ] Add image to readme
+- [x] Add image to readme
 - [ ] Randomize obstacle images
 - [ ] Make road lines move for a more dynamic environment
-- [ ] Adjust spawn rate of obstacles and prevent impossible spawns and blockages
+- [ ] Adjust spawn rate of obstacles and prevent impossible spawns and blockages:
+    - [x] no obstacle overlap
+    - [ ] no "barriers": spawns in line that don't leave room for the car to fit between them
 - [ ] Adjust controller: too many obstacles on one side overpower one very close on the other
 - [ ] Adjust defuzz method an possibly some membership functions (change to trapezoidal, move fuzzy numbers)
 - [x] Fix bad road drawing when resizing window
-- [ ] Update documentation with latest changes
+- [x] Update documentation with latest changes
+- [ ] Draw hitboxes to debug possible problems
 - [ ] Document problems:
     - rules are hard to tame: separated right from left, order matters
     - more variables than initially expected (return to center, etc.)